 Is longevity escape velocity realistic, or science fiction?

 It’s a serious hypothesis, not a promise.
 The logic holds — if yearly medical gains ever outpace yearly ageing, you stay ahead — but current gains fall well short of that threshold, and reaching it depends on breakthroughs that may be a decade or more away, if they come at all.
+The US National Institute on Aging’s own review of the field describes slowing ageing as an active research question, not a solved one.
 The rational move is to stay healthy enough to benefit if they do.

 What does a longevity protocol cost?